Originally published February 25, 2021, updated May 16, 2022

 Do not confuse AI and workflow automation.
-You can develop a product recommendation algorithm or create a personalized checkout experience without AI.
-If you are just starting your digital transformation it’s better to start improving activities and experiences with less complex technology, such as automated workflows.
+You can develop a product recommendation algorithm or create a personalized checkout experience without using AI in eCommerce.
+If you are just starting your digital eCommerce transformation it’s better to start improving activities and experiences with less complex technology, such as automated workflows.

 Do you have the human resources?

-AI powered eCommerce projects require professionals that understand the technical considerations and focus on the business value that AI solutions provide.
+AI-powered and cloud-based eCommerce software implementation projects require professionals that understand the technical considerations and focus on the business value that AI solutions provide.
 Good AI specialists are expensive and hard to find.